cr0ybot/base16-tomorrow-dark-ui/README.md

-# Atom UI Theme Template
+# Atom Base16 Tomorrow Dark UI Theme

 This is a __starter template__ for creating an Atom UI theme.